AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 layout: prayers
 title: Prayers
 ---
-## Prayers for our World and the Church with Confession
+## Prayers for our World and the Church

 ## 5th September 2021 (Father's Day)